 MF, Camila (61’), 5.5 — Camila is coming back, slowly.
 I had hoped, probably a little too ambitiously, to see her regain that 2017 form sooner rather than later, but it is coming back, and yet again, we are seeing her get settled in.

 F, Danica Evans (85’), N/A — Even if there ended up being a decent amount of stoppage time, I just don’t like seeing a forward come on so late, especially one with such limited playing time.
 She had four touches and completed two of three passes, so it is what it is.

 All right, let me have it if you saw it any other way, or hey, let me have it if you agree and just want to add to the discussion.
 Be sure to vote below!

-Who was your Pride Player of the Match in the 1-0 victory over Sky Blue FC?
+Who was your Pride player of the match in the 2-2 draw against Sky Blue FC?

 This poll is closed